s92xiong/find-la-cloche/README.md

 ### Firestore Database Setup

 Campsite data was manually added into Firestore, taken from ontarioparks.com/reservations.
-Developers must create a collection titled "campsites" (case sensitive) and in that collection, create 34 documents.
+Create a collection titled "campsites" (case sensitive) and in that collection, create 34 documents.
 For every document, add 4 fields:

 ```
 1. images: []